dfensgmbh/biz.dfch.scnfmixr/README.md

 ## TRRS plug to TRS socket "headphones splitter"

-This is the typical contact layout for a (OMTP) TRRS adaptetr that splits the TRRS signal into headphones and mic signal.
+This is the typical contact layout for a (OMTP) TRRS adapter that splits the TRRS signal into headphones and mic signal.

 *tbd*